This post may contain affiliate links.

 Also, that $24,000 number does NOT include optional RV upgrades.
-Like the ones we did in our RV makeover, the lithium battery and solar upgrade, new awning fabric, and other improvements we made.
+Like the ones we did in our RV makeover, the lithium battery and solar upgrade, the new awning fabric, and other improvements we made.
 Those other improvements were about another $28,000, again with next to no outside labor cost.

-We have a TON more detail on the specific RV repair, maintenance, and upgrade costs for our six year full time RVs in our in-depth Real Cost of RV Ownership report here.
+We have a TON more detail on the specific RV repair, maintenance, and upgrade costs for our six-year full-time RVs in our in-depth Real Cost of RV Ownership report here.

 Maintenance & RV repair costs of our part time RVs

 2019 Casita Freedom Deluxe – towable travel trailer